jerrizzy/ecommerce/README.md

 Note that you will need a Shopify API key to run a local copy.
 This requires a Shopify account.
 Shopify provides account for testing purposes.

-After securing the API token key, create a file named .env within the server/ directory, and add your key as follows.
+After securing the API token key, create a file named .env within the server/ directory, and add your token and store name as follow.

 //  /server/.env